 The traditional imagery is of the Buddha sitting in meditation.
 There are other poses for the Buddha like reclining, standing, and holding various mudras (a symbolic hand gesture).
 This style of Buddha can be used as a spiritual reminder to cultivate mindfulness, meditation, and wakefulness each day.

 We consulted with Carmen Mensink, a Buddhist artist and teacher.
 She said that the image of the Buddha can be a strong reminder that “the Buddha is not a god somewhere outside of us.
-His function is for us to follow by his example and work on our own mind.
+His function is for us to follow his example and work on our own minds.
 This way we can make our mind stronger and prepare ourselves for when difficult moments arise.”